-RECOMMENDATION:
+RECOMMENDATION

-The Elections, Representation, & Governance Committee recommends that the Bylaws of the University Senate be amended to include an additional voting, ex-officio member on the Educational Affairs Committee who shall be the Vice President of Information Technology and CIO, or his or her designee.
+The Elections, Representation, & Governance Committee recommends that the Bylaws of the University Senate be amended to include an additional voting, ex-officio member on the Academic Procedures & Standards (APAS) Committee, who shall be the University Registrar, or his or her designee.
+The Committee further recommends that the Bylaws be amended to change the quorum of the APAS Committee to be ten voting members.

-APPENDICES:
+APPENDICES